nunogrl/nunogrl/content/gpg-series-02-keys-users-and-devices.rst

 Justin C

     Good Q&A, but AFAIK there's still one problem with this setup...

     It's great for signing, but not for encryption if you don't want to share the same enc key between your different devices, because when someone makes you recipient of an encrypted message, gpg use by default the latest not revoked enc key generated.

     It's not possible to force the senders to use an specific enc subkey depending on UID (home or work, etc).

-– KurzedMetal Oct 17 '12 at 2:12
+    -- KurzedMetal Oct 17 '12 at 2:12

-3

     Perhaps this is a problem.

     My greatest concern is losing the web of trust that I build around my master key (which only signs).
 Of course the encryption subkey must exist on all devices I use to read encrypted messages.

     If my encryption key is ever compromised, then the recovery process involves only myself; as opposed to losing my master signing key and having to ask/convince my web of trust to sign the new key.

     I did not intend to relocate the encryption subkey in my vault.

-– Justin C Jul 16 '13 at 20:06
+    -- Justin C Jul 16 '13 at 20:06

     As somebody who also doesn't like single points of failure (including master keys and especially passwords), this is the way I would do it.
     It allows for devices to operate via a web of trust, while still allowing decentralized identity.

     I don't know if there's already an existing system for this, but I think it could probably be scrobbled together with a cron job and a few lines of Bash.

     In this system, you have two classes of keypair: device keypairs and timeframe keypairs.

     One device keypair is generated for the user on each device, and stays on that device for its lifetime.

     A timeframe keypair is generated by a central server at routine intervals (monthly, daily, hourly - depends on how paranoid you want to be).

     The public key is announced publicly (the server itself having its own device keypair to sign with), and the private key is distributed encrypted with the public key of each device that is meant to have access to this key.
     (This distribution should be as private as possible, eg. having devices connect to the server directly.)

     For signing messages, you would use the device key of whatever device you're sending the message from.
     If someone wants to send you a message, they can sign it with your current public timeframe key.
     (They should have an automated system to keep up with announcements.)
     You can then read their message from any device.

     For reading older encrypted messages, older timeframe keypairs are backed up on each device according to an appropriate strategy (including the timeframe-keypair-generating server, if you so wish - again, depending on your level of paranoia), where you have another set of password-protected keypairs protecting the older keys (with however many passwords over time as you feel comfortable remembering).

     If a device is stolen or otherwise compromised, you can use another one of your publically-trusted devices to create a publicly-signed message verifying your identity (by whatever means, eg. noting that you will be at a public meetup and/or or having a trusted friend verify you in person) and revoking the compromised device key and any timeframe keys it had access to.

     When revoking the key, you also remove the stolen device from the server's list of trusted devices (with a password and your trusted device key).

     The policy for trusting newly-announced device keys should follow something like current trust policies - I believe an appropriate policy is to trust the generating server, a mobile device, and a big-and-heavy device, as it is hard to steal/infiltrate a user's phone, a desktop PC, and VPS in a concerted heist before the user notices.

     If your server is compromised, you just revoke it by the same procedure described for any other compromised device (possibly with a stronger policy akin to the one for adding a new device), and use a re-secured or altogether new server (with a new device keypair) going forward.

+    -- Stuart P. Bentley

+        The revoking section is a little cloudy as written - revoking a device should be possible with an announcement from any other device (so as to not fail if someone steals your laptop and your phone can't contact the server directly), but not possible to be done by a thief (so devices should have a password-protected key for revocation).
+In the event of conflicting reports, all keys should be temporarily mistrusted until manual verification by a third party can be performed.

+        -- Stuart P. Bentley Aug 2 '14 at 1:11

+        In fact, it may be advisable to have another mechanism for revoking keys, using a strong public password that is manually updated (replaced) on a regular basis- this way, you can revoke the key without depending on any device (say you're out with only your phone and somebody steals it), so long as you keep the password a secret.

+        -- Stuart P. Bentley
+        Aug 2 '14 at 1:26

 References:
 ===========